Surname: Compound surnames

-Prevalence
+Prevalence of particular surnames

-In the United States, 1,712 surnames cover 50% of the population, and about 1% of the population has the surname Smith, the most common American name.
+In the United States, 1,712 surnames cover 50% of the population, and about 1% of the population has the surname Smith, the most common American surname.

 According to some estimates, 85% of China's population shares just 100 surnames.
 The names Wang (王), Zhang (张), and Li (李) are the most frequent.

 The surname Silva is by far the most common surname in Brazil and Portugal, forming the basis of Brazilian onomastics.
-The surname is borne by 34,030,104 (thirty-four million, thirty thousand, one hundred and four) Brazilians.
+The surname is borne by 34,030,104 Brazilians.
 This colossal number represents 16.76% of the total population analyzed, consolidating Silva as the most fundamental and widespread surname in the country.